-The best way to save money is to use public transport; cars are expensive since you have to pay for things like tax, fuel, and insurance.
+The best way to save money is to use public transport; cars are expensive since you have to pay for things like tax, fuel, insurance and parking.
 Here at the University of Sunderland, we offer free travel for students on the 700/701 service that connects City Campus and Sir Tom Cowie at St Peter’s Campus, as well as stopping at our Clanny House accommodation and not too far from our Panns Bank and Scotia Quay residences.

 If you travel by train, it could be a good idea to buy a 16-25 Railcard that costs just £30 a year to get a third off your rail fares.
 If you're more of a bus person then the National Express Young Persons Coachcard might be for you.
 For £12.50 a year, you get a third off coach fares with National Express.
 You can save even more money if you plan ahead and book your trips in advance if possible.